 What’s a buyer persona?

 Buyer personas are a semi-hypothetical representation of the better part of your customer base.
 They should include things like gender, age, job title, business challenges and personal interests.
+This is key information to the success of your go-to-market strategy and any marketing and sales strategy you undertake after.

 You create You create them by learning what makes your customers tick.
 What makes them prefer you over a rival?
 What makes your product or service perceptually worse than your competitors?